format_list_bulleted Topic Overview

 Certain types of expenditure transactions create Stanford payment obligations before they are actually posted to a PTA with a business justification.
 These transactions must be managed to ensure they are posted to an account/fund (PTA) in a timely manner to comply with Stanford policy and federal regulations and to support financial stewardship of the university's resources.
 Stanford Financial Management Services (FMS) conducts a quarterly force clearing process to support the university in these efforts; view Policy: Clearing of Aging Transactions for details and the quarterly clearing schedule.

-This overview describes the types of transactions and their workflow, provides guidance and tools for monitoring, identifying and clearing, and describes the force clearing process for transactions aged beyond 60 days.
+This overview describes the processing workflow of the main types of transactions which undergo the aging process and provides guidance and tools for managing aging and force cleared transactions.
 The types of transactions include:

-• Advances: Funds disbursed in advance to a Stanford employee which are later reported in an expense report.
+• Advances: Funds disbursed to a Stanford employee or student in advance of an expense being incurred, which are later reported in an expense request.

-Purchasing Card (PCard) transaction aging starts at the SU Credit Card Posted Date and ends when it completes local approval, which immediately causes the charge to post to a PTA and be cleared from the aging report.
-To follow policy, transactions should be cleared as soon as possible and within 60 days of the credit card posted date.
-For more information, visit Administrative Guide Policy 5.3.3: Purchasing Cards.
+Purchasing Card (PCard) transaction aging starts at the credit card posted date and ends when it completes local approval, which immediately causes the charge to post to a PTA and be cleared from the aging report.

 Workflow: PCard Transaction Processing

-The following graphic shows stages of PCard processing, who is responsible at that stage and how aging is applied.
+The following graphic shows stages of processing a PCard transaction, who is responsible at that stage, the statuses in the system, and how aging is calculated.

 1. Verify PCard transaction